carcrupe/TFM/README.md

 1. Divide the data in train and test sets, setting the test 20% of the data.
 2. Define the model with default hyperparameters and fit the training set.
 3. Predict with the trained model and see recall performance to have a first overview.
-4. Improve model performance manually, using GridSearch or Randomized search.
+4. Improve model performance tuning hyperparameters manually, using GridSearch or Randomized search.
 5. Fit the model with the optimized hyperparameters and evaluate again for recall.
 6. Plot the confusion matrix and classifiation report to better evaluate model performance.
 7. Use cross validation with recall as score.
 Calculate the mean of all cross-validated runs and store it as model performance metric.